cyy963/web3-crowdfunding-platform/README.md

 👉 **Refund the funds back to the donors crypto wallets if the goal has not been met before the deadline!

-👉 **Completely Responsive**: Consistent access and optimal viewing on any device with a fully responsive design that adapts to different screen sizes.
+👉 **Completely Responsive**, consistent access and optimal viewing on any device with a fully responsive design that adapts to different screen sizes.

 ## <a name="quick-start">🤸 Quick Start</a>